pgs0/robosumo/README.md

 Code for Lego Mindstorms Robo Sumo Roboter

-Functions:
+feautures:
   - Staying inside a circle with black inside and 10 cm white strip on outside
   - Atacking Enemies if they are directly in front of you

-    - by Coca & Pgs
+    - by Coca & Pgs from kuezh(.ch)